-The Economic Stimulus Package and eligibility for a Small Business Loan
+The Economic Stimulus Package and Small Business Loan eligibility

 On 27 March 2020, President Trump signed into law the largest economic stimulus package in US history as part of his Coronavirus support measure, giving clear direction to small business on who is eligible and how they may benefit from the new business loans.
 Introduced to help them work through the crisis, the fund has been in high demand and has currently run out of money.
 However, another bill is yet to be approved by congress and is expected to add an additional $250 billion support package.